ririfonfon/WT32-SC01-Exp/README.md

 * platformio run -t upload

  # Note:
- please let me know if someone has a working example using [lvgl](https://github.com/lvgl) in combination with platformio.
+ please let me know if someone has a working example for the WT32-SC01-Exp using [lvgl](https://github.com/lvgl) in combination with platformio.